-(A) Preamble: Licensees shall hold tantamount the health and welfare of person(s) served.
+(B) Preamble: Licensees shall hold tantamount the health and welfare of person(s) served or participants in research.

-(1) Licensees shall respect and protect the inherent worth, integrity, dignity and rights of each person served including his/her right of self determination.
+(1) Licensees shall respect and protect the inherent worth, integrity, dignity and rights of each person served or participant in research including his/her right of self-determination.

-(2) The relationship between the professional and the person(s) served or supervised makes it imperative that the professional is aware of the vulnerability of the person(s) served or supervised, licensees shall not:
+(2) The relationship between the professional and the person(s) served, supervised or participants in research makes it imperative that the professional is aware of the vulnerability of the person(s) served, supervised or participants in research; licensees shall not:

-(a) Discriminate in his/her relationships with person(s) served or supervised, colleagues, students, and members of the allied professions on the basis of race, ethnicity, gender, age, religion, national origin, sexual orientation, or disability.
+(a) Discriminate in his/her relationships with person(s) served, supervised, or participants in research, colleagues, students, and members of the allied professions on the basis of race, ethnicity, sex, gender, age, religion, national origin, sexual orientation, disability, culture, language, or dialect.

-(c) Harass or abuse person(s) served or supervised.
+(c) Harass or abuse person(s) served or supervised or participants in research.

 (d) Engage in the evaluation or remediation of speech, language, or hearing disorders except in a professional relationship.